 Hong Kong SAR does not impose income tax based on an individual’s total income.
 Instead, the three main types of income derived by individuals are taxed under different income taxes.
 That is, business or trading profits are taxed under profits tax, income from employment, office, or pension is taxed under salaries tax, and rental income from immovable property is taxed under property tax.
 The residence status of an individual is not a determinative factor in examining one's liability to salaries tax except in a tax treaty context.

 Territorial basis of taxation

 A person’s residence, domicile or citizenship is not relevant in determining liability to Hong Kong salaries tax under the domestic law.
 The term ‘resident’ is defined in each of the comprehensive double tax agreements (CDTAs) signed by Hong Kong SAR and is used in applying a CDTA.

 Hong Kong SAR adopts a territorial basis of taxation.
 All individuals, whether a resident or non-resident of Hong Kong SAR, are subject to Hong Kong salaries tax on (i) Hong Kong-sourced employment income, (ii) income from an office held in Hong Kong SAR, and (iii) income from a Hong Kong pension.

 A person has Hong Kong-sourced employment income if the employment is a Hong Kong employment or in case the employment is a non-Hong Kong employment, the employment services are rendered by the person in Hong Kong SAR.

 The Hong Kong Inland Revenue Department (HKIRD) will generally accept that an employment is a non-Hong Kong employment if all of the following three conditions are met:

-- The contract of employment was negotiated and entered into, and is enforceable outside Hong Kong SAR.
+- The contract of employment was negotiated and entered into, and it is enforceable outside Hong Kong SAR.

 - The employer is a resident outside Hong Kong SAR.

-- The employer’s remuneration is paid outside Hong Kong SAR.
+- The employee’s remuneration is paid outside Hong Kong SAR.

 If any of the above conditions is not met, the employment will likely be considered by the HKIRD as Hong Kong employment.